Danz-707/Calculator-App/README.md

 ## Customization
 - Modify the color scheme in the CSS file (`style.css`) to match your preferences.
 - Update the calculator logic in the JavaScript file (`app.js`) if additional functionality is needed.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

-## Contact
-For any inquiries or feedback, please contact [email@example.com].